-The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Conspiracy Surrounding the Case
+The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Mystery Surrounding the Case

 Michael Ochs Archives/Getty Images

-Singleton had wanted to work with Shakur again on Higher Learning, but Sony pushed him to drop the rapper after the rape accusations.
-His fate still hanging in the balance, in March 1994 Shakur was sentenced to 15 days in jail for punching Menace II Society director Allen Hughes the previous year.
-Along with brother Albert, Hughes had cut Shakur from the cast.
+Shakur maintained his innocence, but the charges against him had finally punctured the Teflon that had seemed to surround him throughout his previous run-ins with the law.

+"He was a sensitive guy.
+He didn't know if he wanted to be a thug or revolutionary," John Singleton recalled to Vibe in 2011.
+"I still dream about the movies me and Tupac would have made.
+I wrote Higher Learning for him.
+He was playing the Omar Epps role.
+The original cast to Higher Learning was supposed to be Tupac, Leonardo DiCaprio, Gwyneth Paltrow and Juliette Lewis.
+'Pac ended up getting in trouble and then all that stuff happened in New York.
+It was logistically impossible."

+Also in 1993 Shakur was fired from Menace II Society after becoming hard to deal with on set and he ended up involved in an attack on co-director Allen Hughes at a music video shoot.
+While awaiting trial on the rape case, Shakur was sentenced to 15 days in jail in March 1994 for assault and battery.
 At the time, per the Los Angeles Times, there were four cases pending against Shakur in three states, including the then yet-to-be closed Atlanta shooting.

+"If 'Pac had been in the movie he would've outshined everyone," Hughes told IndieWire in 2013.
+"It would've thrown the whole axis of the movie off if Tupac was in it, because he was bigger than the movie."

-He had been nominated for a NAACP Image Award for Poetic Justice but the National Political Congress of Black Women campaigned to make sure he did not win.
+Shakur had also been nominated for a NAACP Image Award for Poetic Justice and National Political Congress of Black Women leader and anti-gangsta rap crusader C. DeLores Tucker picketed the show for not rescinding his nomination.
+(Tucker, who died in 2005, unsuccessfully sued his estate in 1997 after being name-checked on All Eyez on Me.)

 He also met his future wife, Keisha Morris, in New York while awaiting trial.
 In school at the time working on a degree in criminal justice, Morris chose to not go to court with him, but she believed in his innocence.

-Shakur gave an interview to the New York Daily News' A.J.
-Benza calling Agnant a "hanger on" and suggesting he'd been set up.
-He'd call him out on the 1996 diss track "Against All Odds."
+"Maybe the fear, maybe other people, the influence around him, maybe he felt he could not intervene," Jackson told VladTV earlier this month.
+She has never "come forth" with any story other than her first one.
+Though Shakur was found guilty of abusing her, she said, "There is no justice in that.
+Not at all."

+Shakur did tell Vibe's Kevin Powell from jail, while awaiting sentencing, in 1995, "Never did nothing...But I know I feel ashamed—because I wanted to be accepted and because I didn't want no harm done to me—I didn't say nothing."
+(Incidentally, Powell sued the producers of the 2017 Tupac biopic All Eyez on Me, claiming the script was basically ripped right from a series of articles he wrote about the rapper.)

-Agnant, who cut a deal in the sexual assault case and received probation, told HipHopWired in 2015 that he and Tupac had at one point been "like brothers."
+Agnant, who pleaded down to a misdemeanor conviction and received probation, was later called out by Tupac on the 1996 diss track "Against All Odds."
+He told HipHopWired in 2015 that he believes Shakur was ordered to call him out, that he and the rapper had been "like brothers."

 "Then later on other things lead to other things and then people put things in his head, which created a bad blood between him and me," Agnant, who was deported to Haiti in 2007, said.
 "But I never had any bad blood towards him though.
 A lot of those things will get cleared up sooner or later.
 I actually had nothing to do with what happened to Pac.
 I never played a role in anything."